Scarlet Minivet Pericrocotus speciosus 赤紅山椒鳥

 BREEDING

 The first evidence of breeding was a pair seen in courtship display in Tai Po Kau on 27 May 1975.
 Juveniles then became regularly noted and five singing males were observed on 21 May 1994.
-Breeding increased significantly after 1999, since when there have been frequent records of birds in song (from January to July), a single record of courtship display on 26 January 2009, seven records of nesting (from February to June) and 12 records of chicks and/or juveniles (from April to October).
+Breeding increased significantly after 1999, since when there have been frequent records of birds in song (from January to July), courtship display on 26 January 2009 and in April, nesting (from February to June) and 12 records of chicks and/or juveniles (from April to October).

 RANGE & SYSTEMATICS